deduce-dev/dac-man/streaming/README.md

 $ docker-compose up
 ```

-The experiment should be starting at this point and you should be seeing text in the standart output that looks like this:
+The experiment should be starting at this point and you should be seeing text in the standard output that looks like this:
 ```
 $ docker-compose up
 Creating network "moving_average_default" with the default driver